 This tool is all you need to kill it with YouTube SEO, but, instead of talking about I here (there’s too much to cover and it’d be a disservice to you to give you a truncated version);

 I strongly urge you to read the review Aayush Bhaskar posted on this blog a while back.

 Note: the page will open in a new tab so don’t fret over losing your position here.

 Now, you know the tips and tricks that work to get more YouTube subscribers!

 These tactics work and together could work wonders for your channel.

 Prepare yourself and your channel for explosive growth!

 My final advice is to introduce them one by one; start with the easiest technique, and then move on up.

-But before yon move on up, scroll down a bit and leave me a comment.
+But before you move on up, scroll down a bit and leave me a comment with your favorite strategy.